Symphony No. 4 (Brahms): III. Allegro giocoso

-This movement is the only one with the character of a scherzo to be found in Brahms' symphonies.
+This movement is the only one with the character of a scherzo to be found in Brahms' symphonies, as well as the only one with additional percussion alongside the timpani (the triangle).
 It is not in typical scherzo form, however, being in 2/4 time and in sonata form, without a trio.
 The sonata form itself is modified further, with a foreshortened recapitulation and with the secondary theme nearly absent in the development and coda.